pzompa/Rock-Paper-Scissor-Game/README.md

 * Initial Screen
    * The user is invited to play the game
    * the user can view the rules of the game.
-   * The rules of the game is provided in a easy to
-     understand  modal image.
+   * The rules of the game is provided in an easy to understand  modal image.
 * Play Screen
   * Once the user clicks the play button, he is taken to the play screen, where he has an option to play, quit the game, reset the scores or see the rules again if he chooses.
 * 404 page
   * If the user tries to navigate to a non existing page, the user is presented with a 404 error page, where a link back to the home page is available.
-* (Add Images of the pages here)

 ---
 ## Technologies used:
 * HTML5